L-Schlosser/TIS3_CapstoneProject/docu/documentation.md

 - Periods of **high volatility and extreme price spikes** caused by supply disruptions and demand shocks
 - Strong **autocorrelation** at multiple lags, indicating significant predictive power of historical prices
 - **Weekly seasonality** in daily data (7-day cycles) and **yearly seasonality** in monthly data (12-month cycles)
+- **Visualizations** help to understand the patterns of the distribution in the data.
+For example the Heatmap shows us that in 2022 in August there was a high peak of electricity prices due to energy crisis.
+This then rises the average price per month across all years in August, which we can see in the visualization above.

 Visualization techniques employed:
 - Time-series plots showing raw prices and rolling averages to identify trends